mautic/developer-documentation-new/docs/rest_api/emails.rst

      - Subject of the Email
    * - ``fromAddress``
      - string
-     - The from Email address if it's different than the one in the Mautic configuration
+     - The from Email address if it differs from the Mautic configuration
    * - ``fromName``
      - string
-     - The from name if it's different than the one in the Mautic configuration
+     - The from name if it differs from the Mautic configuration
    * - ``replyToAddress``
      - string
-     - The reply to Email address if it's different than the one in the Mautic configuration
+     - The reply to Email address if it differs from the Mautic configuration
    * - ``bccAddress``
      - string
-     - The bcc Email address if it's different than the one in the Mautic configuration
+     - The bcc Email address if it differs from the Mautic configuration
    * - ``isPublished``
      - boolean
-     - Available state
+     - Email publication status
    * - ``publishUp``
      - datetime/null
-     - Date/time when the Email should be available
+     - Date and time when the Email becomes available
    * - ``publishDown``
      - datetime/null
-     - Date/time the Email should be unavailable
+     - Date and time when the Email becomes unavailable
    * - ``language``
      - string
      - Language locale of the Email